 Phase two of the master plan includes public amenities, including meeting spaces, education pods, public restroom facilities, an all-abilities main entrance and on-site water re-use demonstration facilities.
-Archeological discoveries were made on the property, and the Headwaters at Comal non-profit organization and NBU continue their work with the U.S. Army Corps of Engineers, the Texas Historical Commission, and AmaTerra Environmental, Inc., to preserve artifacts found on the property.
+Archeological discoveries were made on the property, and the Headwaters at Comal non-profit organization and NBU continue their work with the U.S. Army Corps of Engineers, the Texas Historical Commission, and ERG/AmaTerra, Inc., to preserve artifacts found on the property.
 The discovered artifacts have been cataloged for exhibition and learning, a full report of the discoveries is also available to the public.
 A variety of educational programs are offered for the community, including youth science series, adult classes on native plants, water conservation, arts and culture, and wellness.
 Tours and meeting space are also available for community groups.

 The Teddy Roosevelt Conservation Award was presented to the Headwaters at the Comal in 2018 for the work done to restore the Headwaters property to its natural environment.
 In 2019, the organization was awarded the E. Mott Davis Award for Excellence in Public Outreach for its education around the archaeology excavation.
-The Headwaters at the Comal is certified by Laura Bush's organization, Texan by Nature, as an organization committed to conservation efforts benefitting people, prosperity, and natural resources and is a certified Monarch Habitat waystation, providing milkweed nectar plants, and shelter for monarchs through their annual cycle of reproduction and migration.
-The Headwaters at the Comal non-profit received the McKenna non-profit of the year award in 2023 and is designated as a stop along Texas Parks and Wildlife's "Heart of Texas Wildlife Trail".
+The Headwaters at the Comal is a certified Texan by Nature organization, a certified Monarch Habitat waystation, a Certified Lightning Bug Habitat and a certified Native Plant habitat.
+The property is also a registered stop along Texas Parks and Wildlife Department's "Heart of Texas Wildlife Trail".
+The Headwaters at the Comal non-profit received the McKenna non-profit of the year award in 2023.